SouheilHous/VertexAnimationInstancing/README.md

     ```
 6. **Open a Pull Request**: Navigate to the original repository and open a pull request.

+## Current Limitations

+This package is currently not ready to bake characters with more than 16k triangles.
+An update is coming soon to support this feature!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.